GIBNEY PROUDLY OFFERS CUSTOMIZED GROUP STUDY PROGRAMS

-Designed to provide a glimpse into the professional dance world and sustainable careers in the arts, the Group Study program offers technical training and addresses pressing issues in the field.
+Designed to provide a glimpse into the professional dance world and sustainable careers in the arts, Group Study offers technical training and discussion workshops addressing pressing issues in the field.

-In direct relationship to each teacher’s lineage and esthetic value systems, these classes offer a wide range of modern dance techniques brought in conversation with one another to offer classes that offer a variety of physical tools aimed at preparing dancers to have the necessary information to excel at the many hybrid dance forms flourishing in today’s field.
+In direct relationship to each teacher’s lineage and artistic practices, these classes offer a wide range of techniques and a variety of tools aimed at preparing dancers to excel in the ever evolving field.

 Simonson Technique, developed by Lynn Simonson, is an organic approach to movement that prepares the body to dance in a way that is anatomically intelligent and somatically aware.